zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 description: "Frequently asked questions about Ledgy"
 ---

 Welcome to Ledgy’s FAQ!
-Hit *command+F* to look for key words to find your question. **Can’t find the answer to your question below?** [Let us know](/contact/)!
+Hit *command+F* to look for keywords to find your question. **Can’t find the answer to your question below?** [Let us know](/contact/)!
 We’ll get right back to you and might add your question here as well.

 ### App